Eidee Kadaida: Accolades

-Baby Rainy won the Best Child Artist award at the 9th Manipur State Film Awards 2014.
-The film also bagged two awards at the 3rd SSS MANIFA 2014.
+Rainy won the Best Child Artist award at the 9th Manipur State Film Awards 2014.
+The film also won two awards at the 3rd SSS MANIFA 2014.

 Soundtrack

 Jeetenkumar Naorem composed the soundtrack for the film and Bachan Chongtham and Amujao Chongtham wrote the lyrics.
 The songs are titled Nangbu Yengjaraga Eigi Thamoise, Leikrak Chatla Kangla Leimaida and Kainare Haiba Khanglabasu.